 The downside to real estate crowdfunding:

 - Lack of Control.
 If you want to have control over your investments, property crowdfunding might not be for you.
-When you make the investment with crowdfunding, the development of the residential property will certainly be managed by somebody else entirely.
+When you invest with crowdfunding, the development of the residential property will certainly be managed by somebody else entirely.

 - Little Freedom to choose your project.
 As an investor, you will not be able to choose your investment when you contribute to a crowdfunding project.
 While it is true that you have the opportunity to pick the residential or commercial property.
 Once you join your chosen platform, the system, or the person that takes care of the residential or commercial property will choose.